nicksstapleton/blog/_posts/2024-10-21-logos-discounts.md

 ![](/assets/images/l10-cost-and-affordability-illu-1-2x.png)

 What is a Logos library?
-Deep discounted resources.
+Well-rounded, deep discounted resources designed to help you accomplish your desired tasks.
 That’s it.

-Some people avoid Logos libraries, but that’s a mistake.
-While a library may contain resources you do not foresee using, they also include resources you want at a steep discount.
+Some people avoid Logos libraries because of the sticker price, but that’s a mistake.
+While a library may contain resources you do not foresee using, they also include resources you want at a steep discount and will help optimize your Logos features.
 You can buy Logos resources a la carte, but you will almost certainly overspend.

 If nothing else, you pay for the resources you want and get hundreds of others thrown in at little or no extra cost.